she11fish/Joke_Generator_Website/README.md

 # Introduction
-A joke generator website where the user is challenged to guess or get the joke.
+A joke generator website where the user is challenged to guess the answer to a joke if they received a question answer joke format.
+Otherwise, the user will just receive the joke.

 # Setup
 Clone the repository locally.